SmartTeleMax/iktomi/doc/source/web-tutorial.rst

         web.match('/about', 'about') | about,
     )

-As we see, `|` operator chains handlers and makes second handler next for first.
+As we see, `|` operator chains handlers and makes second handler next for the first.

+*Note: handlers are stateful, they store their next and nested handlers in the attributes.
-Important: handlers are not reusable, i.e. can't be included in application in two places.
+Therefore, they can be reused (i.e. can be included in application in two places), because `|` operator copies instances of handlers.*

 And here's how it works.
 For request::